Emperor Taizong of Tang: Campaign to reunify the empire

 In spring 619, Liu Wuzhou launched a major offensive against Tang.
 He captured Taiyuan in summer 619, forcing Li Yuanji, who had been in charge there, to flee, and then continued his offensive south.
 Emperor Gaozu sent Pei Ji against him, but by winter 619, Liu had crushed Pei's forces and taken over nearly all of modern Shanxi.
 Emperor Gaozu, shocked at the development, considered abandoning the region altogether.
 Li Shimin opposed doing so and offered to lead the army against Liu.
 Emperor Gaozu agreed and commissioned him with an army.
 He crossed the Yellow River and approached Liu's major general Song Jingang (宋金剛) but did not engage him, choosing to try to wear Song out, only having his subordinates Yin Kaishan and Qin Shubao engage the other Dingyang generals Yuchi Jingde and Xun Xiang (尋相) in relatively low-level engagements.
 Eventually, in spring 620, when Liu and Song ran out of food supplies, they retreated, and Li Shimin gave chase, dealing Song a major defeat.
 Yuchi and Xun surrendered, and after Li Shimin chased further, both Liu and Song fled to the Eastern Turks.
 All of Dingyang territory fell into Tang hands.

 In summer 620, Emperor Gaozu again commissioned Li Shimin against a major enemy—the former Sui general Wang Shichong, who had Sui's last emperor, Emperor Yang's grandson Yang Tong, yield the throne to him in 619, establishing a new state of Zheng as its emperor.
 When Li Shimin arrived at the Zheng capital Luoyang, Wang offered peace, but Li Shimin rebuffed him and put Luoyang under siege.
 Meanwhile, his subordinates took Zheng cities one by one.
 By winter 620, most of Zheng territory, other than Luoyang and Xiangyang, defended by Wang Shichong's nephew Wang Honglie (王弘烈), had submitted to Tang.
-Wang sought aid Dou Jiande the Prince of Xia, who controlled most of modern Hebei.
+Wang sought aid from Dou Jiande the Prince of Xia, who controlled most of modern Hebei.
 Dou, reasoning that if Tang were able to destroy Zheng, his own Xia state would be next, agreed.
 He sent his official Li Dashi to try to persuade Li Shimin to withdraw, but Li Shimin detained Li Dashi and gave no response.
 Meanwhile, during the campaign, Li Shimin chose some 1,000 elite soldiers (玄甲軍), clad in black uniform and black armor, commanded by himself, to serve as advance troops, with Qin Shubao, Yuchi Jingde, Cheng Zhijie (程知節), and Zhai Zhangsun (翟長孫) as his assistants.